 Smart finds a lot of value in breaking down opponents’ video, in particular how they handle full-court pressure, a staple of Smart’s coaching philosophy.

 But often he likes to take in what his own team is doing, even if he’s just watching video of practice.
-Nothing escapes Smart’s eyes - anything less than max effort during a drill, slumped shoulders after a few missed shots, poor execution coming out of a timeout - it’s all part of his self-scouting process.
+Smart catches everything, including anything less than max effort during a drill, slumped shoulders after a few missed shots, or poor execution coming out of a timeout.
+It’s all part of his self-scouting process.